omkaranustoop/Reddit-Flair-Predictor/README.md

 # Reddit Flair Detector

-A Reddit Flair Detector web application to detect flairs of India subreddit posts using Machine Learning algorithms.
+A Reddit Flair Detector web application to detect flairs of Reddit India posts using Machine Learning algorithms.
 The application can be found live at [Reddit Flair Detector](https://redditindiaflair.herokuapp.com).

 ### Directory Structure

-The directory is a ***Django*** web application set-up for hosting on *Heroku* servers.
+The directory is a ***Flask*** web application set-up for hosting on *Heroku* servers.
 The description of files and folders can be found below:

   1. [manage.py](https://github.com/radonys/Reddit-Flair-Detector/blob/master/manage.py) - The file used to start Django server.
   2. [requirements.txt](https://github.com/radonys/Reddit-Flair-Detector/blob/master/requirements.txt) - Containing all Python dependencies of the project.